wp-plugins/wp-share-buttons/readme.txt

 ==Share buttons user manual==

-### Step 1 Adding Share Buttons
+### Adding Share Buttons - Share buttons

-To Add Share Buttons Plugin go in Share buttons and start customize them
+To Add Share Buttons Plugin after activation, go in Share buttons and start customize them.

-Step 2 Free Customizations
+Step 1 Free Customizations - Share buttons

 Share Buttons Social Medias.
 Choose the social websites, from this list, that you want to display in your post Share Buttons size.
-Set the size for the Share icons Button Position. choose the position of the buttons on your page
+Set the size for the Share icons Button Position.
+Select the position of the buttons on your webpage

+### Share buttons

-### 2.1 Pro Customizations
+### 1.1 Pro Customizations - Share buttons

-Buttons style.
-Choose the Share Button style from the list Share Buttons Block.
+Share Buttons style.
+Choose the Share Button style from the list - Share buttons

-Block Has Background.
-Choose to have background for the Share Buttons Block Background Color.
-Select the color for background Block Border Size.
-Set the size of the border
+*  Block Has Background.
+Choose to have background for the Share Buttons
+*  Block Background Color.
+Select the color for background - Share buttons
+*  Block Border Size.
+Set the size of the border - Share buttons
-Block Border Color.
-Choose the color of your border Block Border Radius.
-Choose the radius for border corners Margin From Content.
-Set the margin of buttons from your content
+*  Block Border Color.
+Choose the color of your border - Share buttons
+*  Block Border Radius.
+Choose the radius for border corners - Share buttons
+*  Margin From Content.
+Set the margin of buttons from your content - Share buttons

-Share Buttons Title
+Share Buttons Title - Share buttons

-Title Text.
-Write a text for your share buttons
+*  Title Text.
+Write a text for your share buttons - Share buttons
-Title Position.
-Choose the position of the text
+*  Title Position.
+Choose the position of the text - Share buttons
-Title Font Size.
-Set the font size for the title
+*  Title Font Size.
+Set the font size for the title - Share buttons
-Title Color.
-Choose a color for the title
+*  Title Color.
+Choose a color for the title - Share buttons
-Title Font Style(Family).
-Set Font style for title text
+*  Title Font Style(Family).
+Set Font style for title text - Share buttons

-Buttons Custom Styles
+Buttons Custom Styles - Share buttons

-Margin Between Buttons.
-Set the distance between buttons Buttons Has Background.
-Choose whether to have background for the buttons Buttons Background Padding.
-Choose the padding size for buttons’ background Buttons Background Color.
-Select background color Buttons Border Size.
-Select >0 to have and adjust border for buttons Buttons Border Style.
-Choose a style for buttons’ border Buttons Border Color. select a color for buttons’ border Buttons Border Radius.
-Set radius for buttons’ border corners *all changes will be displayed next to the options in demo content
+*  Margin Between Buttons.
+Set the distance between buttons - Share buttons
+*  Buttons Has Background.
+Choose whether to have background for the buttons - Share buttons
+*  Buttons Background Padding.
+Choose the padding size for buttons’ background - Share buttons
+*  Buttons Background Color.
+Select background color - Share buttons
+*  Buttons Border Size.
+Set >0 to have the border and adjust it for buttons - Share buttons
+*  Buttons Border Style.
+Choose a style for border of the share button - Share buttons
+*  Buttons Border Color. select a color for buttons’ border - Share buttons
+*  Buttons Border Radius.
+Set radius for buttons’ border corners - Share buttons *all changes will be displayed next to the options in demo content - Share buttons

-### Step 3 Inserting Share buttons
+### Step 2 Inserting Share buttons - Share buttons

-In order to insert Share buttons into your post go >Edit Post >Tick on Share buttons.
+1. In order to insert Share buttons into your post go > Edit Post > Tick on Share buttons.
 And you will see your buttons on every post, where it has selected

-Copy/Past the shortcode and insert into post
+2. Copy / Past the shortcode and insert into post